 Tel.: 00 33 (0)5 53 47 36 09

 - Take a walking tour of the city.
-Get maps and directions from the tourist office, or take an organised guides tour.
+Get maps and directions from the tourist office, or take an organised guided tour.
 This will take you to the main sites.

-- Start at Place Docteur-Pierre-Esquirol, a gracious square with its old town hall, theatre and Musee des Beaux-Arts (Fine Arts Museum) Housed in two pretty old red brick 16th- and 17th-century mansions, it's well worth a stroll through for a comprehensive collection of prehistoric and mineral collections, beautifully carved capitals with leaves and animals in the medieval archaeology section, and its show piece, the Venus de Mas, a 1st-century BC Greek marble statue.
+- Start at Place Docteur-Pierre-Esquirol, a gracious square with its old town hall, theatre and Musee des Beaux-Arts (Fine Arts Museum) Housed in two pretty old red brick 16th- and 17th-century mansions, it's well worth a stroll through to see the comprehensive collection of prehistoric and mineral collections, beautifully carved capitals with leaves and animals in the medieval archaeology section, and its show piece, the Venus de Mas, a 1st-century BC Greek marble statue.

 - Walk down rue Beauville with its restored medieval houses, through the Place des Laitiers which has been the major trading place since the Middle Ages, then down the rue des Cornieres with its half-timbered houses.

-- La Musée Pruneau Gourmand (located in Granges sur Lot near Agen) is the prime destination for those interested in Agen’s most famous crop.
-The museum traces the colorful history of the area’s prunes.
-There is a prune maze open July through September.
-The shop presents prunes prepared almost every way imaginable.
+- La Musée Pruneau Gourmand (located in Granges sur Lot near Agen) is the prime destination for those interested in Agen’s most famous crop as the museum traces the colorful history of the area’s prunes.
+There is a prune maze open July through September and the shop presents prunes prepared almost every way imaginable.

-- Walibi Aquitaine is part of the Six Flags Europe family.
-The amusement park sits on 75 acres and features an actual 18th-century castle.
+- Walibi Aquitaine amusement park sits on 75 acres and features an actual 18th-century castle.
 Thrill-seekers should hop on the Zig-Zag roller coaster or speed along in the Boomerang double-loop coaster.
 There are also several rides for younger children, as well as a host of water rides (including white-water rafting on a man-made river).
 In July and August, there is a shuttle from the Agen train station to Walibi.

 - Végétales Visions (located in Colayrac Saint Cirq near Agen) features an awe-inspiring mix of plants from five continents.
 The exhibits include a zen garden, exotic garden and botanical garden.
-There is a variety of rare species here.
+There's also a great variety of rare species here.